 It Is Up To You

-Now that you know how to pick a puppy from a litter it is all up to you.
 Picking the perfect puppy is only the beginning.
 How a puppy is raised will determine how they turn out.
-Make sure you understand what it means to properly socialize a puppy and make ever effort to do it well.
+Make sure you understand what it means to properly socialize a puppy and make every effort to do it well.

 Check out these posts to learn more about puppy socialization: